 The aforementioned encryption, especially when applied to laptops and USB sticks, will protect you from almost all losses of equipment.
 Which brings us back to the Windows AD server.
 It is this server that enforces the policies of encryption against the equipment you intend to run it on.
 While you can enable encryption on the devices individually, without enforcement, there is nothing stopping a user from disabling it if they find it irksome or slows down their workflow.
 And this is why we say that without Active Directory, or an alternative cloud based Identity Access Management system, your network is not and cannot be secured.

 Certainly, all this is an investment for your small business.
 Most small businesses spend just under 7% of their revenue on IT.
 Initial expenditures may be a little higher.
 If you find yourself spending far less, you may want to consider the benefits of IT security improvements.

 If you want to be a bigger business tomorrow, it is better to implement security today, not after you “need” it.
 It is wiser, safer, less costly to implement and a”cleaner” implementation when you start with good security.
 However, it’s never too late to make improvements.
 Not only does adequate network security protect your data, intellectual property, and reputation by limiting loss events, it can help you win business from larger vendors.
 Many of them will have their own information security minimum requirements and require you to be compliant in order to do business with them.
 They don’t have to wait on you to catch up.
 They can simply move on to a competitor who has prioritized network security from the start, and is ready to do business.

 When addressing your network security keep these 3 tenets in mind, and you will be far ahead of most small businesses.

-Whether you are starting right or catching up, we can help you work more securely.
+IT Support Services in Toronto: Whether you are starting right or catching up, we can help you work more securely.
 We are TUCU – a Toronto IT Support company since 2003.
-We offer network setup services and network security audits in Toronto.
+We offer network setup, support, and total network management in Toronto.
 Let us help you assess your needs and provide or implement recommendations.